-Compensation: This position is grant-funded for one year with the likelihood of being extended.
-Hourly wage ranges from $16 – $21 depending on qualifications and past experience.
+Salary: Hourly wage ranges from $16 – $21 depending on qualifications and past experience.
+24 hours per week.

-To Apply: Email a cover letter, resume, and complete contact information for two references to email@example.com by 5:00PM on Monday June 3rd.
+How to Apply: Email a cover letter, resume, and complete contact information for two references to email@example.com by 5:00PM on Wednesday, July 3, 2019.
 No phone calls, please.
-Candidates who do not meet requirements and/or do not follow application instructions will not be considered
+Candidates who do not meet requirements and/or do not follow application instructions will not be considered.
+This is a reposting.